slan-teaching/STP598mldl/index.md

 * Welcome!
 Masks are required in classroom.
 If you cannot attend in person for some reason, use the [zoom](https://asu.zoom.us/j/85457478422?pwd=cE1JTmxHMlNmT05xNGNUby9vcGswQT09).

 * All the video recordings can now be found at `canvas -> zoom -> could recordings`.

-I will not post it at `modules` as the space is limited.
+* Written assignment 1 is available on canvas, due **11:59pm Sunday Sept.
+12, 2021**.
+The python notebook to generate the pdf file is also provided as a template.

 ### Syllabus